-- 31 Habitual Truant.
-Amends the definition of habitual truant to conform with the increase in age for compulsory instruction. - Achievement and integration; recommendations for conforming changes.
-Directs the 32 education commissioner to review the school desegregation rules for consistency with applicable statutes and make recommendations to the legislature by February 15, 2014, for revising the rules or statutes.
+Habitual truant.
+Amends the definition of habitual truant to conform with the increase in age for compulsory instruction.

+Achievement and integration; recommendations for conforming changes.
+Directs the education commissioner to review the school desegregation rules for consistency with applicable statutes and make recommendations to the legislature by February 15, 2014, for revising the rules or statutes.

-- 33 Teacher Licensure Advisory Task Force.
-Establishes a teacher licensure advisory task force to make recommendations to the Board of Teaching, the Commissioner, and the legislature on requirements for: teacher applicants to demonstrate mastery of reading, writing, and mathematics skills through nationally normed assessment a professional skills portfolio, or accredited college coursework, and an alternative licensure pathway for nonnative English speakers seeking licensure to teach in a language immersion program. - Student Support Services; Team Staffing Approach.
-Directs the Commissioner to 34 develop recommendations for providing access to licensed student supports services using a multidisciplinary team staffing structure. - Fiscal year 2014 achievement and integration aid and levy adjustment.
-Directs the 35 education department to adjust the achievement and integration levy for taxes payable in 2014.
+Teacher Licensure Advisory Task Force.
+Establishes a 20-member teacher licensure advisory task force to make recommendations by February 1, 2014, to the Board of Teaching, the commissioner, and the legislature on requirements for: teacher applicants to demonstrate mastery of reading, writing, and mathematics skills through nationally normed assessments, a professional skills portfolio, or accredited college coursework, among other alternatives; and an alternative licensure pathway for nonnative English speakers seeking licensure to teach in a language immersion program.
+Directs the Board of Teaching to consider the task force recommendations and adopt revised rules by January 1, 2015, governing the skills portion of the teacher licensure exam.

+Student support services; team staffing approach.
+Directs the commissioner to develop recommendations for providing access to licensed student support services using a multidisciplinary team staffing structure.

+Fiscal year 2014 achievement and integration aid and levy.
+Directs the education department to adjust the achievement and integration aid and levy for taxes payable in 2014.